Aoi Yoshizawa, Photo by Lotta Djupsund

 Yoshizawa graduated from Aalto University in 2015 (MA) and Bergen National Academy of Arts in 2011 (BFA).

-I will also work on the project SPELLS with Petra Vehviläinen in the landscape of Suomenlinna.
-We will create a woven installation through performative acts to communicate with the surroundings.
+In the past residency season I also worked on the project SPELLS with Petra Vehviläinen in the landscape of Suomenlinna, where we created a weaving installation.

 Aoi Yoshizawa’s residency is part of the HIAP Residency Programme for Finnish and Finland-based artists and art professionals.